Do You Know about These 7 Factors That Impact a Loan Against Property?

-In addition to interest, lenders levy processing fees, prepayment penalty, renewal charges, and more.
+In addition to interest, lenders levy processing fees, prepayment penalties, renewal charges, and more.
 All these must be added to calculate the effective cost of your borrowing.
-LAP is an excellent way to capitalize your property.
+LAP is an excellent way to capitalize on your property.
 However, consider the various factors before you decide to apply for a LAP and mortgage your home.